Effective as of 1 January 2021

-11.4 The Buyer shall indemnify the Company in respect of damages, penalties, costs and other expenses for which it may become liable as a result of work carried out at the Buyer’s request which results in an infringement of a registered design or patent or a copyright of a third party.
+11.4 The Buyer shall indemnify the Company in respect of damages, penalties, costs and other expenses for which it may become liable as a result of work carried out by or on behalf of the Company, at the Buyer’s request which results in an infringement of any intellectual property rights of a third party.

-If the Buyer shall commit any breach of any of its obligations under the Contract and/or any other contract with the Company or if any distress or execution should be levied upon the Buyer or any of its property or assets, or if the Buyer shall commit or be subject to any act of insolvency (which shall be deemed to mean and include the passing of a resolution or the presentation of a petition for the winding-up of the Buyer, other than for the purpose of and followed by amalgamation or reconstruction, the appointment of a receiver and/or manager or an administrator or administrative receiver over the whole or any part of the Buyer’s undertaking and assets, the making by the Buyer of any composition with or the calling by the Buyer of any meeting of its creditors generally) or bankruptcy (which shall be deemed to mean and include the presentation of a petition in respect of a bankruptcy order or an application for an interim order in connection with and proposals for a voluntary arrangement to the Buyer’s affairs), the Company shall be entitled to treat such event as a repudiation of the order or Contract by the Buyer, or at the Company’s option, the undelivered part thereof, and the Company shall at any time thereafter be entitled to determine the order or Contract without prejudice to any of its rights to recover any money due thereunder or any damages for breach of contract including damages for such repudiation.
+If the Buyer shall commit any breach of any of its obligations under the Contract and/or any other contract with the Company or if any distress or execution should be levied upon the Buyer or any of its property or assets, or if the Buyer shall commit or be subject to any event of insolvency (which shall be deemed to mean and include the suspension, cessation, or threatened suspension or cessation of all or a substantial part of the Buyer’s business, the passing of a resolution or the presentation of a petition for the winding-up of the Buyer, other than for the purpose of and followed by amalgamation or reconstruction, the appointment of a receiver and/or manager or an administrator or administrative receiver over the whole or any part of the Buyer’s undertaking and assets, the making by the Buyer of any composition with or the calling by the Buyer of any meeting of its creditors generally) or bankruptcy (which shall be deemed to mean and include the presentation of a petition in respect of a bankruptcy order or an application for an interim order in connection with and proposals for a voluntary arrangement to the Buyer’s affairs), or if any event occurs, or proceeding is taken, with respect to the Buyer in any jurisdiction to which it is subject that has an effect equivalent or similar to any of the events mentioned in in this clause, the Company shall be entitled to treat such event as a repudiation of an order or Contract by the Buyer, or at the Company’s option, the undelivered part thereof, and the Company shall at any time thereafter be entitled to terminate the order or Contract without prejudice to any of its rights to recover any money due thereunder or any damages for breach of contract including damages for such repudiation.

-13.1 The Company’s payment terms to established credit account customers, are payment 30 days from date of invoice.
-Credit accounts may be established at the Company’s option upon receipt of satisfactory references from a Clearing Bank and two Trade References.
+13.1 The Company’s payment terms to established credit account customers, are payment 30 days from date of the relevant invoice.
+Credit accounts may be established at the Company’s option upon receipt of satisfactory references from a reputable bank and two trade references.

 13.3 All invoice queries must be notified to the Company within 7 days of invoice date.

-13.4 Should the Buyer’s invoice query lead to a credit note being raised by the Company, the net amount of the queried invoice and subsequent credit note is due either when the original invoice was due, or upon receipt of the credit note, whichever is the latter.
+13.4 Should the Buyer’s invoice query lead to a credit note being raised by the Company, the net amount of the queried invoice and subsequent credit note is due either when the original invoice was due, or upon receipt of the credit note, whichever is the later.

-14.1 The risk in the Goods shall pass from the Company to the Buyer upon delivery of such Goods to the Buyer.
-However , notwithstanding delivery and the passing of risk in the Goods, title and property in the Goods, including full legal and beneficial ownership, shall not pass to the Buyer until the Company has received in cash or cleared funds payment in full for all Goods delivered to the Buyer under this and all other contracts between the Company and the Buyer for which payment of the full price of the Goods thereunder has not been paid.
-Payment of the full price of the Goods shall include the amount of any interest or other sum payable under the terms of this and all other contracts between the Company and the Buyer under which the Goods were delivered.
-Until such payment has been made the Buyer is required to store the Goods in a manner which makes it clear that they are the property of the Company.
+14.1 Subject to clause 17, the risk in the Goods shall pass from the Company to the Buyer upon delivery of such Goods to the Buyer.
+Notwithstanding delivery and the passing of risk in the Goods, title and property in the Goods, including full legal and beneficial ownership, shall not pass to the Buyer until the earlier of (i) the Buyer reselling the Goods in accordance with clause 14.2, and title shall pass to the Buyer in accordance with this clause, or (ii) the Company receiving cash or cleared funds payment in full for the Goods delivered to the Buyer under this contract, and all other Goods delivered to the Buyer under any other contract between the Company and the Buyer.
+Until such payment has been made the Buyer is required to store the Goods in a manner which makes it clear that they are the property of the Company, not remove, deface or obscure any identifying mark or packaging on or relating to the Goods, and maintain the Goods in satisfactory condition and keep them insured against all risks for their full price from the date of delivery.
 If the Buyer should convert the Goods, or incorporate them, into any new product or products the Company is entitled to the ownership of such new product or products notwithstanding the fact that any conversion or incorporation shall be effected by the Buyer solely as agent for the Company and the Company shall have the full legal and beneficial ownership of any such new product or products.

-14.2 Subject to the foregoing, the Buyer shall be free to sell the Goods and any such new product or products in the ordinary course of its business on the basis that the proceeds of sale shall be the property of the Company, and the Buyer shall account therefor to the Company on demand; provided that the Buy shall have no authority to enter into any contract for sale on behalf of the Company, and any contract for sale shall accordingly be concluded in the name of the Buyer.
+14.2 Subject to the foregoing, the Buyer shall be free to sell the Goods and any such new product or products in the ordinary course of its business on the basis that the proceeds of sale shall be the property of the Company, and the Buyer shall account therefore to the Company on demand; provided that the Buyer shall have no authority to enter into any contract for sale on behalf of the Company, and any contract for sale shall accordingly be concluded in the name of the Buyer as principal and not as the Company’s agent.
+Title to the Goods shall pass from the Company to the Buyer immediately before the time at which resale by the Buyer occurs.
 The Company may at any time revoke the Buyer’s said power of sale by written notice to the Buyer if the Buyer shall for seven days or more be in default in the payment of any sum whatsoever due to the Company (whether in respect of the goods or any other goods supplied by the Company, whether or not under the Contract, or for any other reason whatsoever), or if any bill of exchange, cheque or other negotiable instrument drawn or accepted by the Buyer in favour of the Company shall on presentation for payment be dishonoured, or if the Company in good faith shall have doubts as to the solvency of the Buyer.
 The Buyer’s said power of sale shall automatically cease if any of the events referred to in paragraph 12 above shall occur.

-14.3 Upon determination of the Buyer’s power of sale as above the Buyer shall place the Goods and any such new product or products at the disposal of the Company, and the Company shall be entitled, using only such force as may be necessary, to enter upon any premises of the Buyer for the purpose of removing the Goods and any such new product or products from the premises (including severance from the realty where necessary).
+14.3 Upon determination of the Buyer’s power of sale as above the Buyer shall place the Goods and any such new product or products at the disposal of the Company, and the Company shall be entitled, using only such force as may be necessary, to enter upon any premises of the Buyer for the purpose of removing the Goods and any such new product or products from the premises (including severance from the property of the Buyer where necessary).

 14.4 Where payment may be made by means of any bill of exchange, cheque or other negotiable instrument, the Company shall be deemed not to have received payment for the purposes of this condition unless and until the bill of exchange, cheque or other negotiable instrument shall have been honoured on presentation for payment, notwithstanding that the Company may have negotiated it and received value therefor.

-All returnable cases, containers and other packing materials will be charged for, but credit will be allowed against any future order of the Buyer accepted by the Company if these are returned in condition satisfactory to the Company to the Company’s works carriage paid within thirty days following delivery of the relevant Goods; in no circumstances will any cash payment be made in respect thereof.
+All returnable cases, containers and other packing materials supplied with defective Goods will be charged for, but credit will be allowed against any future order of the Buyer accepted by the Company if these are returned in condition satisfactory to the Company to the address designated by the Company’s works carriage paid within thirty days following delivery of the relevant Goods; in no circumstances will any cash payment be made in respect thereof.

 All Goods quoted from stock are quoted subject to being unsold when the Buyer’s order is accepted.

-In the event that the Buyer shall be unable to accept delivery of/collect the Goods within seven days following notification that they are ready for despatch/collection, the Buyer shall forthwith upon such notification arrange for the goods to be at once removed and stored at its own risk and expense.
-If at the expiry of seven days following such notification the Goods shall not have been removed as aforesaid, the Company shall be entitled without further reference to the Buyer to store the Goods upon any of its own premises or arrange for their storage with a third party, in which event any costs (including VAT thereon) so incurred by the Company (including but not limited to storage, carriage and insurance) shall be borne by the Buyer.
+Without prejudice to clause 14, in the event that the Buyer shall be unable to accept delivery of/collect the Goods within seven days following notification that they are ready for despatch/collection, the Buyer shall forthwith upon such notification arrange for the goods to be at once removed and stored at its own risk and expense.
+If at the expiry of seven days following such notification the Goods shall not have been removed as aforesaid, the Company shall be entitled without further reference to the Buyer to store the Goods at the Buyer’s risk, upon any of its own premises or arrange for their storage with a third party, in which event any costs (including VAT thereon) so incurred by the Company (including but not limited to storage, carriage and insurance) shall be borne by the Buyer.